-During the year ended December 31, 2017, our Board of Directors held 6 meetings.
+During the year ended December 31, 2019, our Board of Directors held 10 meetings.
 No director attended fewer than 75 percent of all meetings of our Board of Directors and the committees on which such director served.
 The Board of Directors has three standing committees: the Audit Committee, the Compensation Committee, and the Nominating and Corporate Governance Committee.
-During 2017, the Audit Committee met five times, the Compensation Committee met two times and the Nominating and Corporate Governance Committee met two times.
+During 2019, the Audit Committee met five times, the Compensation Committee met four times and the Nominating and Corporate Governance Committee met one time.
 Although director attendance at the Company's annual meeting each year is encouraged, the Company does not have an attendance policy.

 Audit Committee.
 Our Board of Directors has a standing Audit Committee composed entirely of independent directors.
 The current members of the Audit Committee are Mr. Goodwin (Chairperson), Ms. Hannaway and Mr. Robinson, each of whom has been determined by our Board of Directors to be independent in accordance with the rules of the NYSE and the SEC's audit committee independence standards.
-The purpose of the Audit Committee is to provide assistance to the board in fulfilling its legal and fiduciary obligations with respect to matters involving the accounting, auditing, financial reporting, internal control and legal compliance functions of the Company and its subsidiaries, including, without limitation, assisting the board's oversight of (a) the integrity of the Company's financial statements; (b) the Company's compliance with legal and regulatory requirements; (c) the Company's independent registered public accounting firm and the Company's internal audit function.
-The Audit Committee is also responsible for appointing the Company's independent registered public accounting firm and the Company at 1345 Avenue of the Audit Committee, New York, New York 10105, Attention: Investor Relations.
+The purpose of the Audit Committee is to provide assistance to the board in fulfilling its legal and fiduciary obligations with respect to matters involving the accounting, auditing, financial reporting, internal control and legal compliance functions of the Company and its subsidiaries, including, without limitation, assisting the board's oversight of (a) the integrity of the Company's financial statements; (b) the Company's compliance with legal and regulatory requirements; (c) the Company's independent registered public accounting firm's qualifications and independence; and (d) the performance of the Company's independent registered public accounting firm and the Company's internal audit function.
+The Audit Committee is also responsible for appointing the Company's independent registered public accounting firm and approving the terms of the registered public accounting firm's services.
+The Audit Committee operates pursuant to a charter, which is available on our website, www.ftandi.com.
+You may also obtain a copy of the charter by writing the Company at 1345 Avenue of the Americas, 45th Floor, New York, New York 10105, Attention: Investor Relations.